LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Python Data Analysis, 3rd Edition, by Avinash Navlani.

 * Machine Learning Pocket Reference, by Matt Harrison.

+* Learn AI with Python, by Gaurav Leekha.

 Based on the course: